JackSzwergold/Cheat-Sheets/content/Ruby - Capistrano.md

 Now errors are not good, but you shouldn’t worry too much.
 The reality is `capistrano` is very error resilient and at no point will it deploy a “half baked” deployment.
 Meaning, the deployment won’t be finalized until all steps are clean & error free.

 So let’s say your Internet connection is bad & drops out during a deployment.
 No need to worry about your codebase on the destination server going bad.
 The old deployment—whenever that was made—will always be in place until a newer deployment is successfully completely.

-***

-*Ruby - Capistrano (c) by Jack Szwergold; written on September 15, 2016.
-This work is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License (CC-BY-NC-4.0).*